TuftsRT/guides/source/bio/workshops/intro-to-bioinfo-fall/02-bioinfo.md

 ### RStudio and Apps

-RStudio Pax, use R/4.4.2 which has the most comprehensive packages installed (1300+).
+RStudio Server, use R/4.5.1 which has the most comprehensive packages installed (1300+).

 **How to initiate an R job**